loutouk/TinyInsta/README.md

 ## Load Analysis
-Post posts action is logarithmic with the number of item to post because decoupled from the number of followers It should even be considered constant
+Post some Post action is logarithmic with the number of item to post because decoupled from the number of followers It should even be considered constant

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/post.png)

-Get posts action is linear with the number of items we want to access
+Get some Post action is linear with the number of items we want to access

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/get.png)